callumlocke/grunt-report/README.md

 `ok` means (a) this type of problem won't cause grunt to halt, and (b) the terminal output will look green and soothing.

 For example: if you don't mind console messages in production, you could set `consoleMessages: "ok"`.
-You'll still see console logs in your terminal, but they won't cause grunt to halt.
+You'll still see any console logs in your terminal, but they won't be seen as a problem.